camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

 String encoding = retrievedTypedFileValue.getEncoding(); // equals "UTF-8"
 ```

+### Changing a File Value

-To change a `file` value, you have to create a new `FileValue` with the same name and the new content, because all typed values are immutable:
+To change or update a `file` value, you have to create a new `FileValue` with the same name and the new content, because all typed values are immutable:

 ```java
 InputStream newContent = new FileInputStream("path/to/the/new/file.txt");